genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 This works similarly to `GetSequenceCount`, but for auto increment INT values defined in dictionaries.

 :::warning
-Only use this command when all the application's processes have been stopped.
+Stop all your application's processes before using this command.
 :::

 ### Syntax